 OverOps is not active - No communication

-- Check your internet connection - If OverOps was installed and the service is running on your server, make sure you're able to connect to the internet.
-Takipi requires a continuous internet connection to function properly.
+- If OverOps was installed and the service is running on the server, check the Internet connection.
+The service requires a constant connection to function properly.

-- Make sure your proxy server/VPN is not blocking OverOps.
+- Verify that the proxy server/VPN is not blocking OverOps.
 OverOps communicates via port 443 (Standard HTTPS).
-If you're working via a proxy server or a local/company firewall, please make sure:
+If you're working via a proxy server or a local/company firewall, verify that:

 - When you install OverOps on a machine, the key is stored in the secret.key file located in

-You can also generate a new key.
-However, data which was collected and encrypted using your previous key will no longer be available to you - Learn more.
+In addition, you can generate a new key, however, data collected and encrypted using the previous key will no longer be available.
+Click here to learn more.